goranjo/authorization/README.md

 An easy, native role / permission management system for Laravel.

 Authorization automatically adds your database permissions and roles to the `Illuminate\Auth\Access\Gate`, this means that you can utilize native laravel policies and methods for authorization.
+This also means that you're not walled into using this package.

 ## Installation